sth/sqxx/README.md

 ## Notable features

+- Modern C++ interface (range-base `for` iteration over sql results, registering C++ lambdas as SQL functions, ...)
-- Only minimal overhead over calling the C API functions directly
+- As far as possible no overhead over calling the C API functions directly
+- Support for exotic sqlite features (register C++ lamdas as sqlite hook functions, query runtime status information, creating wal checkpoints, ...)
+- Easy access and interoperability with the underlying sqlite C-Api in case the provided C++ abstraction isn't enough for some special use case (though intention is to make this unnecessary for all but the most exotic requirements)
-- Contains easy to use functions that get common tasks done quickly, even without experience with sqlite3
+- Easy to use convenience functions that get common tasks done quickly, even without experience with sqlite3
-- Contains methods corresponding directly to the C API functions, so if you are familiar with the C API, that knowledge should translate directly.
+- Methods corresponding directly to the C API functions, so if you are familiar with the C API, that knowledge should translate directly
-- Contains support for advanced features like registering callbacks, collation functions or custom SQL functions, fully in C++.
+- Support for advanced features like registering callbacks, collation functions or custom SQL functions, fully in C++.
 For example a lambda functions can be registered as a custom SQL function and then be called in SQL queries.

+(TODO: Add section explaining detailed performace characteristics;
+Add section explaining differences to C Api and missing parts (intentional or still to do))

 ### General implementation features

-- Only minimal overhead over calling the C API functions directly
+- Only minimal or no overhead over calling the C API functions directly
 - No pollution of the global namespace with sqlite symbols.
 - Register C++ functions/lambdas/... as SQL functions or SQL aggregates
 - Register C++ functions/lambdas/... as sqlite3 callbacks/hooks